MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 > [!NOTE]
 > Organizations can create *two* environments for every Customer Insights license.
 If your organization purchases more than once license, please [contact our support team](https://go.microsoft.com/fwlink/?linkid=2079641) to increase the number of available environments.
 For more information about capacity and add-on capacity, download the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544).

-In case you already have an environment set up, there are two ways to create a new environment.
-You can either specify an entirely new configuration, or you can copy some configuration settings from an existing environment.
-Select the **Environment** picker in the header of the app and select **New**.

 To create an environment:

 1. In the **Create an environment** dialog, select **New environment**.

    :::image type="content" source="media/environment-settings-dialog.png" alt-text="Dialog to create a new Customer Insights environment.":::

-   If you want to [copy data from the current environment](manage-environments.md#copy-the-environment-configuration), select **Copy from existing environment**.
+   We recommend to start setting up an environment from scratch.
+However, if you are an admin of a trial environment, you could [copy data from another environment](manage-environments.md#copy-the-environment-configuration), by choosing **Copy from existing environment**.
 You'll see a list of all available environments in your organization where you can copy data from.

 1. Provide the following details:
    - **Name**: The name for this environment.
 This field is already filled in if you've copied an existing environment, but you can change it.